Atiwari330/agent_1/INTEGRATION_LOG.md

 ---

-### Phase 5: System Prompt Updates
+### Phase 5: System Prompt Updates ✅

-[To be documented during implementation]

-**Plan**:
+**Date**: 2025-11-01

+**Completed Steps**:
-- Add hubspotPrompt section to prompts.ts
+- ✅ Added `hubspotPrompt` section to `ai_chatbot/lib/ai/prompts.ts`
+  - Documented all 6 HubSpot tools with descriptions
-- Teach AI when and how to use HubSpot tools
+  - Explained when to use HubSpot tools (keywords: deals, CRM, pipeline, HubSpot)
-- Document tool selection strategy
+  - Defined tool selection strategy:
+    - "show me all deals" → listDeals
+    - "find deals in [stage]" → searchDeals with filters
+    - "what stages do we have?" → listDealStages
-- Test with diverse HubSpot queries
+    - Multi-step queries → chain tools
+  - Specified response format guidelines
+  - Mentioned future capabilities (Gmail, Drive, Asana)
+- ✅ Updated `systemPrompt()` function:
+  - Added hubspotPrompt to both model paths (chat-model and chat-model-reasoning)
+  - HubSpot guidance now included in all AI conversations

+**Result**: ✅ **Phase 5 Complete - AI now understands when and how to use HubSpot tools!**

+The ChatBot's AI will now autonomously select the correct HubSpot tool based on user queries and provide properly formatted responses with deal data.

+**Next**: Phase 6 - Environment Configuration (add API keys to .env)

 ---